Skip to contents

 )

-If we want to create the aggregate features for all our target cohorts, our outcome cohort and each target cohort restricted to those with a record of the outcome 1 day after target cohort start date until 365 days after target cohort end date with a outcome washout of 9999 (meaning we only include outcomes that are the first occurrence in the past 9999 days) and only include targets or outcomes where the patient was observed for 365 days or more prior, we can run:
+If we want to create the aggregate features for all our cases/non-cases which are target cohorts restricted to those with/without a record of the outcome 1 day after target cohort start date until 365 days after target cohort end date with a outcome washout of 9999 (meaning we only include outcomes that are the first occurrence in the past 9999 days) and only include targets where the patient was observed for 365 days or more prior, we can run:

 targetIds = exampleTargetIds,